commonhaus/foundation/agreements/project-contribution/terms-and-conditions.md

 All expenses must be approved by the Sponsor to ensure they are valid and in alignment with the Sponsor's tax-exempt purposes under the terms of this agreement before disbursement.

-Upon approval by the Sponsor, the Sponsor will reimburse those expenses (from the Project's restricted fund) through the Platform using a mutually agreed payment option.
+Upon approval by the Sponsor, the Sponsor will reimburse those expenses (from the Project's restricted fund) minus Administrative Fees, through the Platform using a mutually agreed payment option.

 The Project must work with the Sponsor to ensure financial records are accurate, including management/reconciliation of funds received or expenses paid using mechanisms other than the Platform.